Monday, August 9, 2021

 -Good footwear: Although my kids made it work in their Crocs, sturdy shoes are always recommended for hiking

--Lunch: There are several benches at lookout points at the end of the trail.
+-Lunch: There are several benches scattered along the end of the trail.

 Restrooms

-Follow the trail all the way to the end to find compostable toilets without sinks.
-Don’t forget to bring hand sanitizer.
+Follow the trail all the way to the end for compostable toilets.
+No sinks with running water available.
+Bring hand sanitizer.

 Know Before You Go

--Check Accuweather for hour-by-hour weather updates to dress accordingly.
+-Check Accuweather for hour by hour weather updates and dress accordingly.

 -Be prepared to pass a few narrow roads through a neighborhood to get to the trailhead.